kragen/dernocua/text/term-rewriting-micro-interpreter.md

 If you love term rewriting so much, why don’t you marry it, huh?
 Why’dja write that “strawman” above in *Scheme*?
 Are you *chicken*?

-XXX the below lacks some bugfixes from the Scheme
+XXX the below lacks some bugfixes from the Scheme.
+Also I definitely do not want to use the shitty Scheme syntax.

 Well, part of it is that I think Scheme is a better pseudocode for assembly language, but maybe it would look something like this, written in itself: